 - Continue past Sandy Landing to the Cow's Hoof Rock viewpoint and return on the Ridge and Mathildaville Trails.
 This is a 3.5 mile round trip with some steep and difficult sections.

 Option 1: River Trail Hike to Mather Gorge Plaque

 For most of the hike, you'll be walking above the river along Mather Gorge.
 Carefully explore the rocks overlooking the river for beautiful views, but keep a close eye on any youngsters.
 The cliffs are high, steep, and dangerous.

 Here's a video of the view up and down the gorge in June 2016.
 In about half a mile you'll reach the Mather Gorge Plaque and another nice view.

-You can often watch kayakers, and sometimes rafts, navigating the gorge from this area.
-Once we watched a helicopter flying through the gorge on a a training run.
+You will often see kayakers, and sometimes rafts, navigating the gorge from this area.
+Once we watched a helicopter flying through the gorge on a training run.
 Sadly, there are several rescues and deaths every year in this section of the Potomac, where the current is often underestimated by fishermen, hikers, and boaters.

 The trail back to the overlooks is lined with trees, including beautiful sycamores with their mottled white bark.
 They look especially dramatic against a blue winter sky.

-We hope you have a chance to hike the River Trail at Great Falls Park on a clear day when the number of visitors is small.
-It’s one of the places that remind us why we love living in Northern Virginia.
+We hope you enjoy a River Trail hike at Great Falls Park on a beautiful Virginia day.
+Great Falls Park is one of the places that remind us why we love living in Northern Virginia.
 Since it's only 18 miles from Washington DC, the River Trail hike is an excellent quick escape from the city.